In dialogue with Jeanne de Kroon, founder of ZAZI - how responsibility and courage can revolutionize the fashion industry

 Jeanne de Kroon Founder of ZAZI

 ZAZI is a luxury fashion label focusing on sustainability as well more economical and social independence from women.
-The company's goal is to be with vintage- And Bio-Materials to give a new life to the traditional vintage design.
+The company's goal is to be with vintage- And Biography-Materials to give a new life to the traditional vintage design.
 For this, in cooperation with women as well artisans created new pieces all over the world.
 ZAZI pays fair wages, finances the training of girls on site and supports local craftsmen.
 We visited the founder Jeanne de Kroon for you.

 1. Describe ZAZI in one sentence?